camunda/camunda-docs-static/get-started/content/cmmn10/create-case.md

 In this section you learn how to create your first CMMN 1.0 case in XML.
 Don't worry, the XML is not going to be complex.

-# Create an empty CMMN 1.0 File
+# Create an Empty CMMN 1.0 File

 In the eclipse *Package Explorer* select the `src/main/resources` folder.
 Right-click and select `New > Other ...`.
 Select *File*.
 Click Next.